Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

 \subsection{Clinical end-points}

-To assess the performance of the SeNMo framework, we chose two end-points that belong to two different categories of machine learning tasks.
-First is the clinically relevant prediction of overall survival (OS) which is a regression task.
-The second is the prediction of the primary cancer type which is 33-class classification task.
+To assess the performance of the SeNMo framework, we selected three clinical end-points that fall under two categories of machine learning tasks.
+The first end-point is Overall Survival (OS), which is treated as a regression task.
+The second is the prediction of primary cancer type, formulated as a 33-class classification task.
+The third end-point is TLS ratio prediction, also a regression task.